harisont/wyDependencyTreeJSiwys/readme.md

 `
 setStyleSheet(myCustomCSS)
 ```
-Be careful, the setThemeMode() will delete all the CSS rules for dependencytreejs and set only the new one you specified.
+Be careful, the setThemeMode() will delete all the CSS rules for wydependencytreejsiwys and set only the new one you specified.
 It will not extend the rules.

 ## For developers